 A core principle of the National Planning Policy Framework is that local people should be empowered to shape their surroundings, with the Framework advocating “early and meaningful engagement and collaboration with neighbourhoods, local organisations and businesses”.

 To ensure effective involvement of local communities in the preparation of its Plans, together with consideration of planning applications, we have prepared a Statement of Community Involvement which sets out the methods of involving the community.
-This was approved by the County Council’s Cabinet in March 2013.
-A summary bulletin was also produced.
+This was approved by the County Council’s Development Management Committee in March 2018.